Ipswich Town F.C.: Relegation and revival under George Burley (1994–2002)

 Lyall's successor, George Burley, was unable to turn team performances around, and Ipswich were dealt a Premiership record defeat, 9–0, at Manchester United, on their way to relegation.
 Back in the second tier of the league, Burley led the club to three consecutive promotion playoffs, but they were to endure defeats in all three semi-finals.
 Ipswich finally returned to the Premiership in 2000 after coming from behind to beat Barnsley 4–2 in the last Division One playoff final at Wembley Stadium.
-Ipswich performed well in the Premiership in their first season with Burley's side finishing in an impressive fifth place—being pipped by Liverpool on the last day of the season for a place in the Champions League.
+Ipswich performed well in the Premiership in their first season with Burley's team finishing in an impressive fifth place—being pipped by Liverpool on the last day of the season for a place in the Champions League.
 Consolation was a UEFA Cup place and FA Premier League Manager of the Year Award for Burley.

 However, the following season was not so successful.
 The team took only one win in their opening seventeen league games, leaving them bottom in December.
 Despite a good run of form in January and February, Burley could not save the club from relegation back to the Championship at the end of the season.
 The loss of income due to relegation also led to the club going into financial administration.
-There was the minor consolation of again qualifying for the UEFA Cup, this time via the UEFA Fair Play ranking, and Ipswich survived two ties before losing in the second round proper to Czech side Slovan Liberec.
+There was the minor consolation of again qualifying for the UEFA Cup, this time via the UEFA Fair Play ranking, and Ipswich survived two ties before losing in the second round proper to Czech team Slovan Liberec.
 A slow start to the season, culminating in a 0–3 defeat at struggling Grimsby Town, meant that Burley was sacked in October 2002 after nearly eight years as manager.